 Viewing the flat also gives you an opportunity to check out various things and ask more questions.
 Does the heating turn on manually?
 Is there decent water pressure in the shower?
 Are the windows double glazed and do they lock securely?
 Does the microwave work and, if so, does it belong to the flat or a current tenant?
 Honestly, it might be worth making a list.

 Oh, and DON’T be that person who sends money to a “landlord” before checking if the flat even exists.
 If you’re told you can’t view the flat in person right now, that’s a red flag.
 Even during the pandemic.

 Look out for red flags

 Red flags are a topic worthy of their own article.
-Consider the world of red flags a minefield similar to that of the “dating fuckboys” minefield – red flags everywhere.

 In terms of avoiding scammers, there are a few things to look out for.
 In addition to not being allowed to view the flat, other red flags include rent that is too good to be true, few or no photos of the flat, bad spelling or grammar in emails, always being put into contact with different or random people, and not being able to find any trace of the landlord or agency online.

 Beyond scammers, there are also many sketchy landlords out there just waiting to take advantage of inexperienced students.